RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ##### Rule

-> Creator's family name Initial or Owner of video (Day Month Year) 'Title of video: subtitle of video' \[format\], Name of Channel or Owning Organisation, Name of Website website, accessed Day Month Year.
+> Creator's family name Initial or Owner of video (Day Month Year) 'Title of video: subtitle of video' \[format\], *Name of Channel or Owning Organisation*, Name of Website website, accessed Day Month Year.
 URL

 ##### Examples